TERREMEMBER/znbase/docs/content/stable/develop/learn/data-modeling-ycql.md

 [Apache Cassandra’s JSON](http://cassandra.apache.org/doc/latest/cql/json.html) support can be misleading for many developers.
 YCQL allows `SELECT` and `INSERT` statements to include the `JSON` keyword.
 The `SELECT` output will now be available in the JSON format and the `INSERT` inputs can now be specified in the JSON format.
 However, this “JSON” support is simply an ease-of-use abstraction in the CQL layer that the underlying database engine is unaware of.
 Since there is no native JSON data type in CQL, the schema doesn’t have any knowledge of the JSON provided by the user.
 This means the schema definition doesn’t change nor does the schema enforcement.
 Cassandra developers needing native JSON support previously had no choice but to add a new document database such as MongoDB or Couchbase into their data tier.

-With YugabyteDB’s native JSON support using the [`JSONB`](../data-types/#jsonb) data type, application developers can now benefit from the structured query language of Cassandra and the document data modeling of MongoDB in a single database.
+With ZNbaseDB’s native JSON support using the [`JSONB`](../data-types/#jsonb) data type, application developers can now benefit from the structured query language of Cassandra and the document data modeling of MongoDB in a single database.